amenline/poll-request/README.md

 # poll-request
-A website to help people run and manage polls
+An application to help people run and manage polls